Politics school trips to Washington DC

 - Free Wi-Fi

 Accommodation: Each room has en-suite facilities including a hairdryer, cable TV and a refrigerator.
 The range of rooms sleep from 1 ?
-6 people with queen and king sized beds.
-These will be on a bed share basis but non-bed share accommodation can be provided at an extra supplement.
+6 people with queen and king sized beds, on a bed share basis but non-bed share accommodation can be provided at an extra supplement.

-Meals: Harriett's diner provides breakfast (at a supplement).
+Meals: Hotel Harrington features 3 restaurants including Harriett's diner which provides breakfast at a supplement.

 - Great value hostel